CulturesSupports/Culture.Support/Readme.md

 - a mental criminal task is not the same as operate for legal practice
 - a wrongfully self image is not the same as looking permanently
 - a feel of not having freedom is not the same as quality life
+- a return without warning is not the same as stopping threat

 im here to code own pro daytime repository work
 -----------